Sean M. Joyce: Post-FBI career

 Joyce, is currently a Principal in PricewaterhouseCoopers' (PwC) Advisory Practice, where he is the Global and U.S.Cybersecurity, Privacy and Forensics Leader and a member of the U.S. Advisory Leadership Team.

 During his time at PwC, Joyce has worked with many clients in various sectors providing strategic guidance, investigative support, technological changes, incident breach response and cybersecurity advice.
 Most notably, Joyce has consulted in some of the most prolific cyber breaches, providing guidance and expertise to top executives.
 Joyce has also briefed many boards and senior executives on the challenges posed by the digital revolution, including the threat landscape, best practices in governance and lines of defense, and how to use cybersecurity and resiliency as business enablers.

 As the Global Cybersecurity, Privacy and Forensics Leader, Joyce is responsible for overseeing over 4,500 staff globally.
 In addition, he has spearheaded several strategic initiatives including the Cybersecurity and Privacy Innovation Institute which provides key research, perspectives, and analysis on trends affecting the industry.

 Additionally, Joyce previously led the US and Global Financial Crimes Unit for PwC, focusing on the interplay between cybersecurity, anti-money laundering and sanctions, fraud, and anti-bribery/anti-corruption.

 Prior to rejoining PwC, Joyce was the Chief Trust Officer at Airbnb where he led Design Specialists, Product Managers, Engineers and Data Scientists to help grow and defend the platform.
 Also, he had responsibility for Privacy and Community Policy.
 Joyce was also a member of the Airbnb Executive Committee.

 Joyce is also a member of the Aspen Institute Cybersecurity Working Group, a cross-sector public-private forum dedicated to addressing cybersecurity challenges.

-In May 2019, Airbnb fired Joyce as its first Chief Trust Officer, charged with protecting user safety on the platform.
+In May 2019, Airbnb hired Joyce as its first Chief Trust Officer, charged with protecting user safety on the platform.
 Joyce grew alarmed that Airbnb was not being fully transparent about the data it shared about millions of users with the Chinese government, including for Americans traveling in China.
 Six months after his hire, Joyce resigned over a "difference in values" with the company.
 Airbnb co-founder Nathan Blecharczyk reportedly told Joyce that "We're not here to promote American values," weeks before Joyce's resignation.
 Joyce subsequently returned to PwC.